 There is no cure for CHS.
 Treatment consists of managing symptoms.

-Antibiotics will be used to treat infections, and corrective eye lenses may be prescribed to improve vision.
+Antibiotics will treat infections.
+Corrective eye lenses may be prescribed to improve vision.
 Bone marrow transplants may help treat defects in the immune system.
-However this procedure is most effective when performed before a person develops the accelerated phase of the disorder.
+This procedure is most effective when performed before a person develops the accelerated phase of the disorder.

 If your child is in the accelerated phase, your doctor may prescribe antiviral medications and chemotherapy drugs to try to minimize the spread of the defective cells.